 A person full of deception and hatred is not going to build anything good.
 He is an evil person who will self-destruct.
 The Bible predicts the self-destruction of wicked people.
-It says, “But the wicked shall be cut off from the earth, and the transgressors shall be rooted out of it” (Proverbs 2:22).
-The Bible also says, “…Men of bloodshed and deceit will not live out half their days…” (Psalm 55:23, NASB).
+“But the wicked shall be cut off from the earth, and the transgressors shall be rooted out of it” (Proverbs 2:22). “…Men of bloodshed and deceit will not live out half their days…” (Psalm 55:23, NASB).

 Louis XI, the great Spider King of France, had a weakness for astrology.
 He kept a court astrologer whom he admired, until one day the man predicted that a lady of the court would die within eight days.
 When the prophecy came true Louis was terrified, thinking that either the man had murdered the woman to prove his accuracy, or that he was so versed in his science that his powers threatened Louis himself.
-In either case he had to be killed, the king felt.
+In either case, he had to be killed.

 One evening Louis summoned the astrologer to his room, high in the castle.
 Before the man arrived, the king told his servants that when he gave the signal they were to pick the astrologer up, carry him to the window and hurl him to the ground, hundreds of feet below.

 The astrologer soon arrived, but before giving the signal, Louis decided to ask him one last question: “You claim to understand astrology and to know the fate of others, so tell me what your fate will be and how long you have to live.”
 “I shall die just three days before Your Majesty,” the astrologer replied.
 The king's signal was never given.
 The man's life was spared.
 The Spider King not only protected his astrologer for as long as he was alive, he lavished him with gifts and had him tended by the finest doctors.
 In the end, the astrologer outlived the king by many years.

 The astrologer and the king actually hated each other and their worlds thrived on deception.
 It was a dangerous game of how much each could deceive the other.